iwanders/analysis-ithc-iptsd/README.md

 - Pressure window `0x07-0x0F` holds a digital representation of the pressure, likely only a delta.
 Information is not spread & repeated across multiple groups.
 - The first column of the Button DFT window frame is not accurate for MPP 2.0+,

+## Open Questions

+- Does the screen report which MPP version was used?

 ## Hardware

 I obtained a few pens:

-- [Microsoft Surface Slim Pen 2](https://www.microsoft.com/en-ca/d/surface-slim-pen-2/8tb9xw8rwc14) (denoted SP) is MPP v2.6, 4096 pressure levels, digitizer ID is `0x97d8f7ad`.
+- [Microsoft Surface Slim Pen 2](https://www.microsoft.com/en-ca/d/surface-slim-pen-2/8tb9xw8rwc14) (denoted SP) is MPP v2.6, 4096 pressure levels, digitizer ID is `0x97d8f7ad`, bluetooth Endpoint Address lists `f3:cb:67:04:2a:05`.
 - [Metapen M1](https://metapen.com/products/m1) (denoted M1) is MPP 1.51, 1024 pressure levels
 - [Metapen M2](https://metapen.com/products/m2) (denoted M2) is MPP 2.0, 4096 pressure levels